Santa Clara Pueblo, New Mexico: Geography

 According to the United States Census Bureau, the CDP has a total area of 2.1 square miles (5.4 km^{2}), all land.

 Demographics

 The 2010 census found that 1,018 people lived in the CDP, while 1,182 people in the United States reported being exclusively Santa Claran and 1,425 people reported being Santa Claran exclusively or in combination with another group.

+Government

+The administration of the Pueblo of Santa Clara in 2025 is: